plugin-icon

 • Use individual event posters or one global poster.

-• Set poster display delay.
+• Set the poster display delay.

 • Hide the poster for a selected number of days after a visitor closes it.